The 3-Statement Model: Full Tutorial for a Timed 90-Minute Modeling Test

 Most of the key line items here, such as CapEx and Depreciation & Amortization, are simple percentages of Revenue:

-One exception to these simple rules is the Dividends line, which we forecast based on the Dividend Payout Ratio (i.e., Dividends / Net Income).
+One exception to these simple rules is the Dividends line, which we forecast based on the Dividend Payout Ratio (i.e., Dividends / Net Income) (for more, see our tutorial on the dividend yield).

 In this case, the company provides specific guidance on the Dividend Payout Ratio, so we increase it slightly over the period to match their targets (see below).